 • other documents required for the purpose of having evidence on the good standing of the Parent company.

 .
-A good choice would be to call on a team of lawyers in Norway
+A good choice would be to call on our lawyers in Norway